How To Make The Best Macintosh Apple Pie Recipe

 for the crust:

-- Combine flour, sugar, and salt in a large bowl and stir to incorporate.
-Add shortening and toss until the pieces are coated with flour.
+- Combine 2 1/2 cups flour, 2 teaspoons sugar, and 1 teaspoon salt in a large bowl and stir to incorporate.
+Add 1 cup frozen, chopped shortening and toss until the pieces are coated with flour.
 Using a dough cutter, cut shortening into the flour until pea-sized pieces form.

 for the filling: